Updated: Jan 31, 2022

 And, in our busy adult life we seem to have forgotten this fine and subtle art.
 We don’t find the time to take a break and re-examine our habitual patterns of action.

-I am finding that taking tiny breaks - really short ones, no more than 60 seconds - in which I stop, stand up, make some conscious slow movements, and sit back at the computer, is surprisingly effective.
-That is, if I do it repeatedly.
-A few times a day, every day.
+I found out that taking tiny breaks - really short ones, no more than three minutes - in which I stop, stand up, make some conscious slow movements, and sit back at the computer, is surprisingly effective.
+That is, if I do it repeatedly: three minutes every day.

-You’d think that 60 seconds won’t make a difference.
+You may think that three minutes wouldn’t make a difference.
 And you’re probably right.
 But do them constantly, every day, and they add up to something quite powerful.
 You’d be surprised.

-I am in awe with the power of tiny habits.
+I am in awe at the power of tiny habits.
 You make it tiny so that it’s doable.
 You make it constant so that it’s effective.
 And things happen!